Meet your Guide

 For those who like formal credentials:

 Truly, at the end of the day, the letters after my name aren’t the reason this works.
-It works because I’ve been where you are.
+It works because I’ve been there.
 I’ve seen what actually helps.
 I’ve seen others use these tools to find relief.
 And I have an unrelenting, borderline ridiculous, possibly delusional level of belief that anyone—yes, anyone—can recover.